ALEX-nlp/UFEval/README.md

 ```

 ### Model
-Our model is now available on huggingface hub:\n
+Our model is now available on huggingface hub:
-You can also find GenEval-7B and GenEval-72B in the model directory.

 ### Fine-tuning